jbossdemocentral/rhpam7-order-it-hw-demo/README.md

 -----
 The following functionality is covered:

-- Case Management: the IT Order process is implemented as a dynamic, data-driven case.
+- _Case Management_: the IT Order process is implemented as a dynamic, data-driven case.
 Changes in data drive the execution of the case/process.

-- Document Management: uploaded documents are stored via the PAM 7 Document Management Service
+- _Document Management_: uploaded documents are stored via the PAM 7 Document Management Service

-- Human/User Tasks: avarious user tasks need to be completed to complete the full order process.
+- _Human/User Tasks_: various user tasks need to be completed to complete the full order process.
 Integration between the User/Human Task Service and the front-end applications is done via REST

-- API integration: the AngularJS UI integrates with the PAM Execution Engine through RESTful APIs.
+- _API integration_: the AngularJS UI integrates with the PAM Execution Engine through RESTful APIs.

-- SpringBoot: the PAM Execution Engine runs on a SpringBoot runtime.
+- _SpringBoot_: the PAM Execution Engine runs on a SpringBoot runtime.
 The runtime is connected to a PAM 7 Business Central environment for process management.

-- Vert.x integration: the Order Service is implemented using Vert.x.
+- _Vert.x integration_: the Order Service is implemented using Vert.x.
 Integration between the Vert.x application and the PAM Execution Engine is done via RESTful APIs

-- Saga pattern: The order in the order service is cancelled via a BPMN2 compensation flow when the order time’s out.
+- _Saga pattern_: The order in the order service is cancelled via a BPMN2 compensation flow when the order time’s out.
 This effectively is the implementation of the Saga pattern in a BPMN2 process.

 Supporting Articles